 Trochleoplasty is a surgical procedure to treat a condition called trochlear dysplasia, where the trochlear groove is abnormally shaped, causing the patella (kneecap) to slip out of the groove or dislocate.
-Fellowship‐trained orthopedic surgeon Dr. Kelechi Okoroha provides diagnosis and minimally‐invasive trochleoplasty surgery in Detroit.
-He also provides the highest level of care during and after the surgery.
-Contact Dr. Okoroha's team for an appointment today!
+Trochleoplasty surgeon, Dr. Kelechi Okoroha provides diagnosis and individualized non-operative and operative treatment plans in Detroit.
+He also provides highly specialized care during and after the surgery.
+Contact Dr. Okoroha’s team for an appointment today!

 The patella (knee cap) articulates with the lower end of the femur (thigh bone) at the patellofemoral joint.
 It rests on a groove on the femur called the trochlear groove, which holds it in position while allowing it to glide smoothly during knee movements.
 Trochlear dysplasia is a condition where the trochlear groove is abnormally shaped, causing the patella to slip out of the groove or dislocate.
 Trochleoplasty is a surgical procedure that reshapes the trochlea to prevent patellofemoral recurrent instability, and associated pain and disability.
 The surgery is indicated to treat a trochlea that has a spur (boney outgrowth), is flat or convex.